apache/griffin/griffin-doc/measure/measure-configuration-guide/profiling.md

   data set will be profiled.

 - `approx.distinct.count`: The value for this key is boolean.
 If this is `true`, the distinct counts will be approximated to allow up to 5% error.
-Approximate counts are usually faster by are less accurate.
+Approximate counts are usually faster but are less accurate.
 If this is set to `false`, then the counts will be 100% accurate.

 - `round.scale`: Several resultant metrics of profiling measure are floating-point numbers.
 This key controls to extent to which these floating-point numbers are rounded.
 For example, if `round.scale = 2` then all floating-point metric values will be rounded to 2 decimal places.

+- `dataset.sample`: The value of this key determines what percentage of data is to be profiled.
+The decimal value belongs to range [0.0, 1.0], where 0.0 means the whole dataset will be skipped, 1.0 means the whole dataset will be profiled.
+An intermediate value, say 0.5 will approximately take random 50% of the dataset rows (without replacement) and perform profiling on it.
+This option can be used when the dataset to be profiled is large, and an approximate profile is needed.

 ### Outputs